DenverCoder1/kanjitab/readme.md

 add, remove or modify this file to include a wider/narrower/different range of kanji as long as you don't mess with the underlying structure of the JSON.

-## How can I adapt this to work with different scripts?

 Maybe you'd like to use this script to learn cuneiform, or Arabic script, or Cyrillic.
 That's cool too!
-Just follow the same process described under the last heading.
+Just follow the same process as above.